-The Beautiful Renaissance City of Florence
+Florence Travel Guide: The Beautiful Renaissance City

-The city of Florence in TuscanyAnyone having a holiday in Tuscany can’t miss visiting the wonderful and marvellous art town of Florence, the Renaissance capital of Europe.
+Anyone having a holiday in Tuscany can’t miss visiting the wonderful and magnificent art town of Florence, the Renaissance capital of Europe.
+You really need a useful Florence Travel Guide, cause there is an endless list of things to see and admire.

 Florence is the city of art par excellence, synonymous with all that is beautiful; home to poets, sculptors, and artists, from Dante and Boccaccio to Brunelleschi, Botticelli and Michelangelo, just to mention a few.
+You need a well done Florence travel guide.

 Florence is truly a city of art in all senses, not only in the monuments, the galleries, the museums and the churches, but also in everyday life, from the narrow charming streets and corners, to the ancient vaulted shops selling antiques and paintings.